A common SNIP message decoder question is…

-More precisely, it means all such calibration offsets have already been incorporated into the measurements which that data stream is providing.
+More precisely, it means all such calibration offsets have already been incorporated (baked-in) into the measurements which that data stream is providing.

 Hint: You can also quickly see the antenna type and any offsets that are present by hovering the mouse over the mountPt label for each stream.
 The resulting tool tips summarizes key information about the Base Station from the RTCM3 messages.
-[This feature is present in Release 1.20 and on wards]

 FYI, Rover device setups should also use the ADVNULLANTENNA setting in sending these message, if desired.